 Group Insurance Schemes can be one of the best employee benefits that an organization can provide to its employees.
-These policies enable the employer to fulfill the individual’s personal requirements by providing him the financial security after retirement and in special cases like accidents, physical injury, or bad health condition.
-The benefits of the Group Insurance Policies extend to the family of the employees.
+These policies enable the employer to fulfill the individual’s personal requirements by providing him financial security.
+After retirement and in special cases like accidents, physical injury, or bad health conditions.
+The benefits of the Group Policy extend to the family of the employees.
 Thus, forming a good reputation of the company in public view.
-Also, these schemes have tax benefits for organizations as the premium paid and the expenses availed under these policies are considered as a business expense under the Income Tax Act.
+Also, these schemes have tax benefits for organizations as the premium paid and the expenses availed under these policies consider as business expenses under the Income Tax Act.

 Factors to Account for the Group Insurance Policies

 - Unlike an individual policy, in the case of a group insurance scheme, the master policy is issued to the employer.

 - This means that the insurance company enters the contract with the organization rather than the individual employees.

 - The employees issued a certificate of participation making them aware of the features and exclusions of the policy availed by the employer.

 - The organization is entirely responsible for fulfilling the requirements for the policy to continue without any break.
 The employee is not responsible for paying the premium or managing the policy.

 - The employer must keep track of the renewal date of the policy, pay the premium amount on time and deduct the amount from the paychecks of his employees if required.